odoo/owl/doc/component.md

 - **`render()`** (async): calling this method directly will cause a rerender.
 Note that this should be very rare to have to do it manually, the Owl framework is most of the time responsible for doing that at an appropriate moment.

+  Note that the render method is asynchronous, so one cannot observe the updated DOM in the same stack frame.

 - **`shouldUpdate(nextProps)`**: this method is called each time a component's props are updated.
 It returns a boolean, which indicates if the widget should